zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 In other words, it’s a limit that is unfair and imp osed by or placed by someone else, perhaps the rules of the company or the cultu re of the company.
 The term was originally used to refer to the idea that women  and some racial and ethnic minorities were not able to get better jobs because  of some sort of discrimination against them.
 The “ceiling” of a room is the top of  the room.
 A room has a floor, a ceiling, and typically four walls.

 A “glass ceiling,” if you can imagine such a thing,  would be one that you couldn’t see if you looked up because it’s made of glass – u nless, I guess, the glass was dirty.
 But anyway, the idea is that you wouldn’t no tice it.
 It wouldn’t be something you could see, but if you actually went up to the t op of the room, you would hit the glass ceiling and wouldn’t be able to go any hi gher, any farther up.
-And that’s, you can see, the metaphor here for what mig ht limit you in a company that discriminated against you for some reason related t o your sex or your race or some other reason.
+And that’s, you can see, the metaphor here for what mig ht limit you in a company that discriminated against you for some reason related to your sex or your race or some other reason.

 Sam says that Manuel “came up against the glass cei ling,” meaning apparently he had been discriminated against, “and he decided to jump ship.”
 “To jump ship” (ship) is a two-word phrasal verb meaning to quit y our job or to leave an organization and to go to another job with another company or organization.
 You could also use this phrasal verb when you leave or quit some job or organization even if you don’t have another job.
 I guess I’ve he ard it used more often in a case where someone has moved to a different company , say.